 Keep an eye on your bank.
 Make sure you read and understand the terms and conditions.
 You’ll need to know what they plan to charge and when.
 And if you don’t like what you hear then don’t be afraid to swap bank accounts.
 According to a recent study, you are more likely to opt for a divorce than to change your bank account.
 If ever there was a statistic which needs to be reversed that’s the one.

 As a customer you have considerable buying power.
 Use it.
 There are better deals out there both in terms of interest rates offered on current accounts and also fees.
+Sometimes getting a temporary high cost same day loan could help avoid paying more in overdraft fees.
 The more people make use of their natural consumer power, the more banks will be forced to react and to be more clear about the overdraft fees they charge.